Candlestick charts

 Related links (for Toolbox Members): Candle-spotting (patterns explained);

-The candlestick chart can tell us a lot about the health, mood and sentiment of the market.
+The candlestick chart can tell us a lot about the price action in a "period", as well as the health, mood and sentiment of the market.

-The sample candlestick chart at right is a Daily chart of the XAO index (All Ordinaries) in late October 1997 (a market correction).
+The sample candlestick chart at right is a daily chart of the XAO index (All Ordinaries) in late October 1997 (a market correction).
+Each daily candle summarises the price action in each day.
+(On a weekly chart, each weekly candle summarises the price action in a whole week.
+Likewise for monthly, quarterly, yearly, etc.).

-Notice four long black candles indicating a savagely falling index value, with a long lower tail on the last candle.
-These four black candles represent a daily decrease in the index by about: 2%, 2%, 3% and 7% respectively - a total decline of about 14% in 4 candles.
+Notice the four long black candles on this sample chart indicating a savagely falling market index value, with a long lower tail on the last candle (indicating a rejection of lower prices).
+These four black candles represent a daily decrease in the index by about: 2%, 2%, 3% and 7% respectively - a total decline of about 14% in just four days.
 These candles show that sellers dominated the market in an almost panic-stricken manner.

 This large fall is followed by a tall white candle (a rare increase of 6%), and mostly increasing index values in the following few days.